 Why is this bad?
 First of all, since the code will only be understandable to the developer who wrote it, you’ll be stuck with them.
 Plus, the code is unscalable, and, at some point, you will have to rewrite everything because you’ll eventually face a tech debt.
 To help you avoid all this and write your code for the long term, we considered the PHP companies that offer framework-based PHP coding.

 When it comes to frameworks, we’re looking for the following:

 Laravel is a free, open-source PHP framework that handles complex web apps faster than other frameworks.
 It eases tasks such as authentication, sessions, caching, and routing, thus simplifying the development process.
-A Laravel development company builds apps with complex backend requirements, leveraging this framework’s great features, such as data migration, security, and MVC architecture support.
+Laravel developers build apps with complex backend requirements, leveraging this framework’s great features, such as data migration, security, and MVC architecture support.

 Symfony is one of the oldest PHP MVC frameworks perfect for large-scale PHP website development projects.
-Easy to install and configure, this framework comes with reusable components and allows for integration with third-party libraries.
+Easy to install and configure, this framework comes with reusable components and integrates with third-party libraries.

-CakePHP is a simple framework that makes the process of building feature-rich apps seamless and faster.
+Widely adopted by PHP development companies, CakePHP is a simple framework that makes building feature-rich apps seamless and faster.
 It comes with great security features, including input validation, SQL injection prevention, CSRF and XSS protection, and input validation, making it perfect for commercial apps.
-In addition, CakePHP has amazing documentation and premium support.
+In addition, CakePHP has fantastic documentation and premium support.